(Title Image: mining.com)

 The figure’s distorted slightly because the median Welsh household income is lower than the UK average (at £25,896) and is the lowest of the Home Nations (as mentioned earlier).
 If Welsh relative poverty figures were based on this, you would expect poverty levels to drop slightly because the poverty line changes.

 Verdict: Could do a lot better, but statistical quirks make poverty in Wales out to be a bit worse than it perhaps is in reality.
 “Something needs to be done” though – an entire topic in its own right.

 It’s a mixed picture, but there are some things we can scotch straight away.

 Can we do better?
 Definitely.
-There’s a productivity issue that’s just as much about demographics as it is about actual economic productivity in factories, offices etc. Pensioners, the long-term disabled and full-time students are economically inactive and Wales has a higher proportion of all of them resident here (the former predominantly from England) which means our GVA is divided by a higher number of “non-productive” residents (though they may still be doing work that’s not counted in economics figures, like unpaid care).
+There’s a productivity issue that’s just as much about demographics as it is about actual economic productivity in factories, offices etc. Pensioners, the long-term disabled and full-time students are economically inactive and Wales has a higher proportion of all of them resident here (a sizable chunk of the former being from England) which means our GVA is divided by a higher number of “non-productive” residents (though they may still be doing work that’s not counted in economics figures, like unpaid care).

 Turning our graduate conveyer belt into something that produces serious economic results and not a brain drain is key to solving this problem, as is discouraging retirees from moving to Wales.

 It’s hard to tell.
 The Flotilla Effect suggests it could or, more accurately, could have 30 years ago.
 There’s no reason why the structural problems that have dogged Wales since the 1970s couldn’t be solved under devolution nor the big challenges facing us in the future; but having all tools at the government’s disposal – financial regulation, infrastructure powers, research councils, monetary policy, social policy etc. – may go some way to solving those problems.